-convertData()
+convertData(self, listOfData)

-This method will go through the self.CSVData variable, and convert all of the numbers from string representations to floats.
+This method will go through the listOfData (as returned by the readData function), and convert all of the numbers from string representations to floats.
 This will allow you to do math on the numbers in the CSV files.
-You can either create a different data structure that will be used by the findSlowDay and findBusyStation methods, or you can replace the strings with floats inplace.
+You should replace the strings with floats in-place in the data structure.
 Note that you cannot (and should not try to) change the column headers or the dates in the first column to floats.
+You should return the updated list.
+Continuing the example above, the output of the convertData function would be: